Protocol Interfaces¶

 Args:

-steps: List of request steps to export
+steps: Sequence of request steps to export

 output_path: Path to output file